 When looking at the tax requirements surrounding binary trading, South Africa is much like any other country.
 If you are an individual, then you will no doubt be paying Personal Income Tax.
 You could be paying anything from 18% for income below R160,000 up to 40% for anything over R617,000.
 Local tax applies to profits made on any income, and this includes binary options trading.

 If trading is a second income, you will need to declare your income and ensure that you pay the correct tax on this amount.
 Remember to deduct any losses and work out your net profit so that you don't pay too much tax.

-Whilst African taxes are the main cost that you will incur there may also be other fees to consider.
+While African taxes are the main cost that you will incur there may also be other fees to consider.
 These fees include:

 How we Recommend Brokers

-Like all of our broker ratings and our best binary options reviews we take into account every aspect of trading and what each broker has to offer.
+Like all of our broker ratings and our best binary options reviews, we take into account every aspect of trading and what each broker has to offer.
 Firstly we look at their licensing and eligibility to trade.
 We only bring you brokers that have the correct licensing and operate within regulations and legislation.
 We want your trading experience to be profitable and without issue.
 We also examine the logistics of each broker.